caoyxuan/caoyxuan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a third-year master student of Computer Science and Technology at Zhejiang University advised by Prof. [Yang Yang](http://yangy.org/) and Prof. [Jiarong Xu](https://galina0217.github.io/).
+I am an incoming Ph.D. student in Computer Science at HKUST, where I will work with Prof. [Junxian He](https://jxhe.github.io/).
+Currently, I am a third-year master student of Computer Science and Technology at Zhejiang University advised by Prof. [Yang Yang](http://yangy.org/) and Prof. [Jiarong Xu](https://galina0217.github.io/).
 I also work closely with Prof. [Carl Yang](https://www.cs.emory.edu/~jyang71/).
-I am an incoming Ph.D. student in Computer Science at HKUST, where I will work with Prof. [Junxian He](https://jxhe.github.io/).
 Before that, I received my bachelor degree in Computer Science from Zhejiang University.

 My current research interest primarily lies in machine learning and exploring the capability boundaries of large language models (LLMs).
 I am also interested in graph data mining and its specialized applications in real-world scenarios.